Enter your details then hit

 It will ruin everything you've worked so hard to achieve.
 It will ruin your relationships, it will ruin your career.
 It will wear you out and leave you with so many physical and emotional health problems.
 Eventually making it impossible to function at all.

-Fortunately though, there’s a solution…
+Fortunately, there’s a solution…

 This is simply the fastest and only way to break out of the negative roller coaster of anxiety.

-But what does that all really mean?
+But what does neuroplasticity really mean?

 Neuroplasticity simply means plastic neurons or mouldable brain cells.
 The term was first coined by a neuroscientist called Jerzy Kornorski in 1948.